 In doing so, we understand architecture as part of social discourses in which it is necessary to intervene and thus change reality for the better for all of us.
 Thus, Andreas Rumpfhuber's research, texts, books and lectures are part of a specific architectural practice that intervenes in social discourses and at the same time communicates and conveys knowledge.

-Guest professorships at the Muthesius Academy of Fine Arts Kiel, the State Academy of the Arts in Stuttgart and the Vienna University of Technology, among others.
-Teaching and lecturing activities at the Academy of Fine Arts Vienna, University of Applied Arts Vienna, TU Vienna, TU Graz, University of Innsbruck, AA School of Architecture, ETH Zurich, KTH Stockholm, CCA Montreal, among others.
+Andreas was Professor at the Academy of Fine Arts Vienna, and held guest professorships at the Muthesius Academy of Fine Arts Kiel, the State Academy of the Arts in Stuttgart, and the Vienna University of Technology.
+Amongst others he was teaching and lecturing at the Academy of Fine Arts Vienna, the University of Applied Arts Vienna, TU Vienna, TU Graz, University of Innsbruck, AA School of Architecture, ETH Zurich, KTH Stockholm, CCA Montreal.

 Diploma studies in architecture at the TU Graz, Bartlett School of Architecture (London) and SCI-ARC (Los Angeles).
-1999 Diploma with distinction under Prof. Joost Meuwissen and Prof. Hans Kuppelwieser.
+1999 Diploma with distinction; supervised by Joost Meuwissen and Hans Kuppelwieser.
 PhD scholarship at the Royal Academy of Arts in Copenhagen.
-2009 PhD on "Architecture of Immaterial Labour“ with Prof. Juliane Rebentisch (HfG Offenbach) and Prof. Henrik Oxvig (Royal Danish Academy).
-2005-2008 Guest member of Roundtable 1 at the Center for Research Architecture, Goldsmiths College London (Prof. Eyal Weizman).
+2009 PhD on "Architecture of Immaterial Labour“ supervised by Juliane Rebentisch (HfG Offenbach) and Henrik Oxvig (Royal Danish Academy).
+2005-2008 Center for Research Architecture, Goldsmiths College London (Prof. Eyal Weizman).
 2015 Civil engineer exam (Ziviltechnikerprüfung).

-1990-2000 Worked in architectural offices including Riepl Riepl (Linz), lichtblau.wagner (Vienna), Syzyskowitz Kowalski (Graz), Peter Zinganel (Graz).
-2001-2005 Board member of the Austrian Society of Architecture (ÖGFA), 2007-2009 Board member of the Royal Danish Doctoral Schools of Architecture and Design.
+1990-2000 Andreas worked in architectural offices including Riepl Riepl (Linz), lichtblau.wagner (Vienna), Syzyskowitz Kowalski (Graz), Peter Zinganel (Graz), and between 2001-2005 he was board member of the Austrian Society of Architecture (ÖGFA), and between 2007-2009 board member of the Royal Danish Doctoral Schools of Architecture and Design.

 Marek Nowicki holds a BA from the University of Technology Vienna.
 He has been Student Assistant at the Institute for Urban Design and working on various projects for Feld72.